 Exercise centers that place a high priority on all aspects of health and fitness (including germ control) will undoubtedly be viewed more positively by both present and potential members.
-Utilizing EPA approved antimicrobial copper touch surfaces wherever feasible is definitely an important factor in keeping exercisers healthy while they get fit.
+Utilizing EPA approved antimicrobial copper touch surfaces wherever feasible, although currently available only on resistance exercise equipment, is definitely an important factor in keeping exercisers healthy while they get fit.

 Wayne L. Westcott, Ph.D., CSCS, directs the Exercise Science and Fitness Research Programs at Quincy College, in Quincy, Massachusetts.
 He has authored 30 books on strength training and physical fitness.

 Berg A. How to clean your high-end fitness equipment.
 Athleticbusiness.com.
 2019.

 Bushman B. Physical activity guidelines for Americans.
 ACSM’s Health & Fitness Journal.
 2019; 23(3): 5-9.

 Centers for Disease Control and Prevention.
 2019. https://www.cdc.gov/hai/dpks/hospital-infections/dpk-hai.html

 Ibrahim Z., et al. Reduction of bacterial burden by copper alloys on high-touch athletic center surfaces.
 American Journal of Infectious Control.
 2017. https://doi.org/10.1016/j.ajic.2017.08.028

 Michels H. and Michels C. Copper alloys – the new ‘old’ weapon in the fight against infectious disease.
 Current Trends in Microbiology.
 2016:10:23-45.